 Often, snapping hip syndrome is painless and doesn’t require treatment.
 But when it causes discomfort and swelling, the following snapping hip syndrome cures should be considered:

 Fast and effective pain relief begins with a gel ice pack.
-See for yourself with Vive's original design. ( See Product on Amazon )
+See for yourself with Vive's original design. ( See Product )

 Regularly applying an ice pack to the hip can bring down pain and swelling.
 Ice therapy can be used as often as required until symptoms subside.

 Braces and Supports

 Hip and groin wraps offer targeted support that is ideal for snapping hip syndrome. ( See Product )

 Using a hip and groin wrap can provide gentle compression to the affected area.
 Compression improves blood flow and helps damaged tissues to heal faster.
 If you have external snapping hip syndrome, you may need to support and stabilize your iliotibial band using an IT Band Strap.